 How competitive is your organization?
 In today’s marketplace, the pressure is on for companies to remain competitive, reducing cost to do so.
-Not only are companies encouraged to operate in an environment with reduced flexibility and margins, the need to do so with fewer employees and diminished resources.
+Not only are companies encouraged to operate in an environment with reduced flexibility and margins, they need to do so with fewer employees and diminished resources.
 To help remain competitive, you also need good physical asset management.

 What are Physical Assets?

-Physical assets are the tangible items your business holds that gets it worth from the ability to sell, use or barter them in a business transaction.
+Physical assets are the tangible items your business holds that gets its worth from the ability to sell, use or barter them in a business transaction.
 The physical asset can be anything from your company’s production equipment, product stock, property, office furniture, and even liquid funds.
-If it can be used in the business, sold for the business, or bartered for other assets, then it is considered a physical asset.
+If it can be used in the business, sold by the business, or bartered for other assets, then it is considered a physical asset.

 Why is Physical Asset Management Important?

 To understand why physical asset management is important, you need to understand how the assets are used in the business and optimizing the assets to get the most out of them before they are retired.
 Inventory needs to be observed to ensure it doesn’t run its shelf life before being sold.
-Equipment needs to be maintained and serviced so it doesn’t cause down time when it breaks.
+Equipment needs to be maintained and serviced so it doesn’t cause downtime when it breaks.

 Physical asset management employs techniques and processes that focuses on preventing all of these possibilities while still helping your organization lower the total cost of ownership.
 It is a very sophisticated process that needs to be overseen by professionals who will always look for ways to improve it.
-When properly deployed, you will get a long-term advantage that not only impacts your bottom line, but also the safety and reliability of all your physical assets.
+When properly deployed, you will get a long-term advantage that not only impacts your bottom line but also the safety and reliability of all your physical assets.

 What are the Greatest Challenges to Managing the Physical Asset?